 Despite the opinion that dogs most often act as assistance animals, cats can also be excellent partners.
 Recent studies have proved that cats can be as good at helping people cope with mental dysfunctions as other animals.
 And sometimes even better.

-A cat can diminish stress and lowers the level of blood pressure.
+A cat can diminish stress and lower the level of blood pressure.
 An emotional support cat also promotes healthy and restful sleep, which will speed up the recovery and positively affect a person’s welfare.

 Cats can also be therapy and companion animal, which can be used as an individualized treatment for the patients.
 Mental health professionals also use emotional support cats at the receptions to relieve tension and help a man to relax.